fivesixzero/circuitpython-experiments/magtag-esp32-s2/tasmota-tag/README.md

 * Button C (`D12`): Reduce brightness of all bulbs
 * Button D (`D11`): Increase brightness of all bulbs

-To avoid spamming the MQTT server there's a crude cycle-count delay.
-During this delay period the right-most Neopixel lights up red to provide a visual indication of this input delay.
+To avoid button-mashing creating MQTT server spam there's an input delay after each input that blocks input until the display refresh is complete, which usually takes 4-6 seconds or so.
+During this delay period the right-most Neopixel lights up to provide a visual indication that the tag is working on updating status and refreshing the display.

 ## Notes